Occupational Therapy M.S.

-Program Director: Sonia Lawson
+Program Director: Dr. Sonia Lawson

 This program admits fall term only.

-The professional Master of Science degree in Occupational Therapy is designed to prepare graduates to assume key roles in practice, research, education or administration.
+The entry-level Master of Science degree in Occupational Therapy is designed to prepare graduates to assume key roles in practice, research, education or administration.
 Occupational therapists’ responsibilities in these roles are to assure high-quality services for client groups and to advance the practice of occupational therapy.

-NOTE: Applicants for the professional master’s degree in Occupational Therapy follow procedures for submitting their application materials through the Occupational Therapy Centralized Admission Service (OTCAS).
+NOTE: Applicants for the entry-level master’s degree in Occupational Therapy follow procedures for submitting their application materials through the Occupational Therapy Centralized Admission Service (OTCAS).
 ALL applicants for the master’s degree program in Occupational Therapy must complete the Graduate application and supplemental forms.
 Contact the Occupational Therapy Admissions Coordinator at 410-704-2653 or OTadmissions@towson.edu for questions regarding the application process.